Life-Coach-Coalition-Corp/Business-Plan/README.md

 # Business-Plan
 Life Coach Coalition Business Plan

-Can Artificial Intelligence development and guide a company?
+Can Artificial Intelligence develop and help guide a company?